ZeroGwafa/ArchMatCounter/README.md

         2a.
 Ensure timestamps are on!

     3. Gather materials.
 This will catch all material messages.

-## Usage with multiple windows
-This is the most effective way to use this app.
-If it detects multiple chat windows, it will select the box in the top-left of the RunesScape Window.
-For best results, use the Trade and Assists Chat.

 The app will automatically start tracking as soon as it is opened.